It4innovations/hyperqueue/docs/cli/output-mode.md

 The `json` output mode is intended to provide very detailed information in the form of a JSON value.
 With this mode, HyperQueue will always output exactly one JSON value, either an array or an object.

+!!! warning

+    The JSON output is currently unstable and can change with every new HyperQueue version.
+It can also be incomplete and might not contain all information outputted by the human-readable `cli` mode.
+    The documentation below can be inaccurate, please examine [source code](https://github.com/It4innovations/hyperqueue/blob/main/crates/hyperqueue/src/client/output/json.rs) for more details.

 ### Error handling
 When an error occurs during the execution of a command, the program will exit with exit code `1` and the program will output a JSON object with a single `error` key containing a human-readable